 Why should organisations measure greenhouse gas emissions?

 Why measure GHG emissions?
-There are three main types of organisation that will want or need to do this.
+There are four main types of organisation that will want or need to do this.

 - Entities for whom it is a legal requirement